CoderDojo-Content/Project-Design-Meta-Sushi/en/solving-problems.md

  Is the person using your project the way you expected them to?
 If not, why not?
 What can you change?

  Remember, the user is the person you are making this project for.
 Don't be upset if they don't like something.
 All feedback is good feedback because it helps you to come up with the best possible solution.

  Jot down answers to the questions above and anything else you learned from the test.
 Then plan what you need to do next.
 If you go back and do more building, be sure to test again afterwards!
   * This process of making changes, getting feedback and going back again to make more changes is called **iterating**.
 Do as many **iterations** as you need to until you have something you are happy with.

  Just like when you were sketching out ideas, all feedback is good feedback.
 That's the purpose of **prototyping**.
 It would be an awful shame if you spent a lot of time developing a whole project and found out after you were done that it wasn't right.
 By doing lots of small **iterations**, you build your project bit by bit, testing it as you go along.
 That way you find out early on if you need to change something.

+ * think about an app or website you like to use - sometimes it gets updates right? -> e.g. of iteration in real life (and projects that are never fully finished)

  {%callout heading="Iterate!"%}Keep making new prototypes and testing them out.
 Do a small chunk of work each time, for example add a new screen or button, work on a bit of movement or sound, whatever makes up your project.
 Gradually you will build up all the pieces and end up with a finished product.
 Test out the finished product too!
 Keep making changes and testing again until you and your user are satisfied. {%endcallout%}